giriprashanthsfdc/Jira-Integration/chatSDLC/instructions/salesforce/design/design.instructions.md

 ## ✅ Recommended Design Approach

-The best-fit design approach is:
+The recommended solution is:

-**Apex Trigger + Custom Metadata + LWC**

-This combination supports scalable automation, admin-configurable logic, and a responsive user experience.
-It ensures maintainability and flexibility across regions or business units.

-Avoid Process Builder due to governor limit issues and its phased retirement.
-Avoid Flow if logic complexity or bulk operations are critical concerns.
+**<Design Option(s)>**

+Justify the recommendation by explaining how it satisfies the design scenarios, scales well, and aligns with platform best practices.

+Also mention:
+- Which options to avoid and why
+- Tradeoffs, if any

 ---

 ## ⚠️ Output Constraints

+- The output must be returned in **markdown**
-- Output must follow this exact order:
+- Follow this strict order:
-  1. Design options with pros/cons
+  1. Design Options
   2. Matrix (if needed)
-  3. Final recommendation
+  3. Recommendation
-- Tailor the **recommendation to the actual requirement**
-- Return markdown only — no explanations, footnotes, or non-instructional content
-- Do not restate the original requirement in the output
+- Do not restate the input or add any explanatory commentary
+- Focus only on evaluating and recommending Salesforce platform design